reworkjs/reworkjs/ROADMAP.md

 - rjs start --env prod --prerendering
 - Add the possibility to close windows of completed processes in split view

+## `rjs init`

+- default .gitignore
+  - /.build
+  - /node_modules
+  - *.log
+  - /.idea
+- Prompt for eslint-config package      + default | skipable
+  - Install eslint
+  - Install preset
+  - print .eslintrc
+- Prompt for stylelint-config package   + default | skipable
+  - Install stylelint
+  - Install preset
+  - print .stylelintrc
+- Add stage-lint
+- Add default postcss.config.js
+- default README.md
+- default TodoMVC + skipable
+- print "Project ready, use `rjs start --env dev` to launch your project.
+Read more at <doc url>"
+- Install Dependencies
+  - `react`
+  - `react-dom`
+  - `react-helmet`
+  - `react-cookie`
+  - `react-router-redux`
+  - `redux-saga`
+  - `react-intl`
+- Install devDependencies
+  - `@reworkjs/babel-preset-reworkjs`

 ## Future versions

+- @@main-component should be optional
+- If no route matches, and no 404 is available, return a default 404 which prints the error message! (only in dev mode!)
+- Generator Scripts:
+  - !!
+Add Route
+  - Add Locale
+- Add `react-router-scroll` to dependencies
+- Add `react-router@3.0.2`, `redux` to dependencies
+- Can't resolve @@main-component <== Fix that!
+- if .babelrc in app root directory, use that instead of .babelrc.webpack
+- eslint-loader should only be enabled if eslint is in the app's devDependencies or dependencies
+- Don't build non-existing folders ?
+Do it only during rjs init if they skip TodoMVC
+- Replace .babelrc.webpack with @reworkjs/babel-preset-reworkjs
 - Disable image optimisation in dev mode.
 - Server-side rendering
   - Make sure server-side rendering works with named chunks that contain more than one module which aren't in other chunks.